Date of Last Update

 Military leaves of absences for temporary staff and adjunct faculty will not extend beyond the appointment end date.

-If eligible to be reemployed, a faculty or staff member has the right to be restored to the job and benefits he/she would have attained if he/she had not been absent due to military service or, in some cases, a comparable job.
+If eligible to be reemployed, a faculty or staff member has the right to be restored to the job and benefits they would have attained if they had not been absent due to military service or, in some cases, a comparable job.
 The faculty or staff member’s seniority would also be restored to the level they would have attained if they have been on duty at the University continuously.

 Questions and Policy Interpretation